astrotars/stream-flutter/README.md

 Let's get to building!

 ## User posts a status update
-We'll start off by building our application to allow a user to post messages.
+We'll start off by allowing a user to post messages.

 ### Step 1: Login
 In order to communicate with the Stream API, we need a secure frontend token that allows our mobile application to authenticate with Stream directly.
 This avoids having to proxy through the `backend`.
 To do this, we'll need a backend endpoint that uses our Stream account secrets to generate this token.
 Once we have this token, we don't need the backend to do anything else, since the mobile app has access to the full Stream API.